Yandex Cloud

 • How do I move a cluster to a different network?

-• Why is my cluster slow even though there are still some computing resources to spare?
+• Why is my cluster slow even though the computing resources are not fully utilized?

 • Can I connect to cluster hosts over SSH or get superuser privileges on hosts?

-• Can I manage a cluster using scripts from a Apache Kafka® distribution?
+• Can I manage a cluster using scripts from an Apache Kafka® distribution?

 • What should I do if the kafkacat: command not found error occurs?